FOR A GREENER TOMORROW.

 Paper & Boxes

-Paper is the most recycled material in the U.S. You can recycle many types of mixed paper (paper & boxes) in your curbside recycling.
+Paper is the most recycled material in the U.S. You can recycle many types of mixed paper (paper & boxes) at our recycling drop-off sites or in your curbside recycling.

 Mixed paper should be placed loose in a curbside recycling cart or bin.
 If you must use bags to hold your recycling, choose brown kraft bags instead of plastic bags.
 Flatten cardboard.
 When setting mixed paper and boxes at the curb for recycling, make sure it's empty, clean, dry and out of the rain or weather.